 They offer a quick-start guide, a free trial period, and online video training with live online support.

 Surfer Free Trial: http://www.goldensoftware.com/products/surfer/trial

 Other ideas for Digitizing your collection

 Build Your Own Website:

-With the advent of BYO website tools like Wordpress, Wix, and Squarespace, creating your own website to organize you collect might appeal to a certain group of collectors.
-Especially those whoa re looking to start a business.
+With the advent of BYO website tools like Wordpress, Wix, and Squarespace, creating your own website to organize your collection might appeal to a certain group of collectors.
+Especially those who are looking to start a business.
 While it might seem like a daunting idea to build your own website, it can become something that helps promote your inner geek or to build a growing e-commerce business.
 This would be a SaaS and you would need to make sure that you set up the pages of your collection to be password protected, but this is easily done with most of these tools.

 Start your own Wiki:

 Services like Dukuwiki and MediaWiki are great places to build out your own database that resembles something like Wikipedia but just for you.
 You can make them private or password protected and set them up the way you want.
-Its kind of like making your own encyclopedia for just your collection and interests.
 You can even get the software to do this yourself on your own computer.
+It's like making your own encyclopedia for just your collection and interests.
 Not all wikis are created equal and you should make sure that you can set up a private wiki before posting anything that you don't want others to see.